linux4sam/9bit/README.md

 # SAMA5 9-bit / Multidrop Serial Mode

-This repositories contains some examples to work with and evaluate 9-bit UART solutions on Microchip SAMA5 processors.
+This repository contains some examples to work with and evaluate 9-bit UART solutions on Microchip SAMA5 processors.
 Some processors support hardware 9-bit mode and features surrounding this mode, and some do not.
 However, even in those cases it is still possible to make use of 9-bit mode.
 In all cases, the